 You need to explain the family’s history of addiction to your children.
 Experts advise parents to talk with their children about a history of addiction in the family as people with blood relatives with a drug or alcohol use disorder are at higher risk of suffering from their own addiction and mental health disorders.
 Educating children about how substance abuse has affected their family can help protect and make them aware of the possibility of addiction.
 When talking with your children, be honest about addiction, recovery and the possibility of relapse.

 You will have to decide what age is appropriate when having this conversation (some suggest as early as elementary school and no later than middle school, when the chances are higher that children are increasingly exposed to drugs and alcohol).
 But it is advised that when you do, make sure children know they did not cause the addiction or substance abuse behaviors that have taken place and that recovery is work in progress to overcome the disease of addiction.
 You can decide how much to tell your kids, but again, be honest when you do, and let them know they can come to you if they have questions or need advice.

 Opportunity to teach others about recovery

 Of course, there are benefits when you disclose your addiction history and recovery status with others.
-You may find that once you open up about your past, others will draw closer to you to hear more out of genuine interest in your story and admiration for your courage to overcome your addiction They also may share with you their own challenges with addiction or those of loved ones and people they know.
+You may find that once you open up about your past, others will draw closer to you to hear more out of genuine interest in your story and admiration for your courage to overcome your addiction.
+They also may share their own challenges with addiction or those of loved ones and people they know.

 Need help?
 We’re here